duongddinh/blog/_posts/2022-01-07-Snapchat-Lens.markdown

 # The thought process

 So, the question is, was I lucky or is there something else?
 The answer is no, I was not lucky, I understand the market and keep up with pop culture.
-To understand how I did this, let’s take a look at the context of the 400k view lens first.
+To understand how I did this, let’s take a look at the context of the 400k-view-lens first.
 At that time, people on twitter were going crazy over lil uzi vert, who just got a diamond soldered onto his head.
 Creating a lens was not on my mind at that time, because the last one I created was about 3 years ago.
 One day later, I wanted to send a snap with lil uzi vert filter on my face.
 However, I could not find any lens that had good quality and detail.
 At this point, I realized one thing, I could create a lens that had the potential to go viral.
 But here is a catch, I didn’t remember how to make one.
 So I looked up a tutorial on reddit.
 I stumbled on gold while looking for silver.
 I saw somebody requesting a lil uzi vert lens, and there was no answer, indicating that it did not exist at the time.

 Now, let’s take a look at the second one.
 The story is really similar.
 But I was late to the trend, knowing that memes have a lifespan.
 I had to create one with good quality quickly.
 After the lens was created, I went on reddit to promote my lens (I did not get any upvotes but any press is good press given the situation), and I let time do the work.
 The lens will go through the exponential growth rate and eventually touch the ceiling (S curve).

-Creating my two most popular lenses is very simple; the reason why these lenses went viral is because of my timing (though not perfect) and quality of the product.
-Which is why I am not gonna go into detail on how I create a lens, you need [lens studio](https://lensstudio.snapchat.com/download/) to do this.
-I also use [affinity designer](https://affinity.serif.com/en-us/) to design.
+Creating my two most popular lenses is very simple; the reasons why these lenses went viral are because of my timing (though not perfect) and quality of the product.
+I am not gonna go into detail on how I create these lens because of how simple mine are.

 # Steps

 Here is a general idea on how I create my most popular lens – travis scott.
 _I respect Travis as a singler, not as a human being.
 This lens was created to make fun of his apology after a tragic event.
 My condolences to the victims and their family._

+you need [lens studio](https://lensstudio.snapchat.com/download/) to do this.
+I also use [affinity designer](https://affinity.serif.com/en-us/) to design.

 - I download the travis apology video and trim it.
 - I open lens studio, import the video